 For the MCO population, West Virginia Medicaid delivers most benefits in the Traditional package using managed care; a few services are carved out and provided through fee-for-service (FFS) delivery systems.
-Three MCOs1 deliver most benefits to West Virginia Medicaid members: Aetna; The Health Plan; and UniCare Health Plan of West Virginia (UniCare).
+Three MCOs deliver most benefits to West Virginia Medicaid members: Aetna; The Health Plan; and UniCare Health Plan of West Virginia (UniCare).
 Pharmacy, school-based health services, and a few specific medical procedures are carved out of the MCO contract and provided on a FFS basis to MCO members.
 Pharmacy services were carved out of managed care as of July 1, 2017.
-In State Fiscal Year (SFY) 2016, behavioral health services were transitioned from FFS to managed care so behavioral health services would be more integrated.
+In State Fiscal Year (SFY) 2016, behavioral health services and physical health services would be more integrated.